dotnet/aspire/src/Components/Aspire.Azure.AI.OpenAI/README.md

 }
 ```

+In order to connect to the non-Azure OpenAI service, use the AccountKey property only to set the API key (https://platform.openai.com/account/api-keys).

 ### Use configuration providers

 The .NET Aspire Azure AI OpenAI library supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
 It loads the `AzureOpenAISettings` and `OpenAIClientOptions` from configuration by using the `Aspire:Azure:AI:OpenAI` key.
 Example `appsettings.json` that configures some of the options: